What is digital marketing?

 You can also pay to have your ads (or stories) appear in the newsfeed of target customers on social media.
 Most social platforms allow you to create a particular profile of the type of people who you want to see your ads – so you can hone in on your ideal customer.

 You can also have your ad displayed in banners on various websites, including social media sites.
-This isn’t done by a lot of small businesses, except as part of a retargeting campaign.
-Marc McKeown says it can help you close a sale with someone who’s previously been to your site.
+This isn’t often done by small businesses, except as part of a retargeting campaign.
+Marc McKeown says retargeting can help you close a sale with someone who’s previously been to your site.

 How to do paid digital marketing